math123456789/phase/README.md

 + Order in which data is saved doesn't matter
 *2NF(2nd  Normal Form)*: For a table to be in  2NF
 + it should be in 1st Normal Form
-+ And, it should not Have any Partial Dependencies *Example*:we have a students table
++ And it should not Have any Partial Dependencies *Example*:we have a students table

 *STUDENTS TABLE*